hub-kubernetes/kubernetes-CKA/multi-master-hard-way/README.md

 ~~~

-> Run the below script on both the masters-
+> Run the below script on both the masters.
+The script will replace the necessary environment variables as you execute it and will create the systemd unit file at `/etc/systemd/system/etcd.service`

 ~~~